-We will say Yes, this tour need a permission.
-But do not worry our package included permission for you and just you need to provide necessary documents for the permission to apply.
+We will say Yes, this tour needs a permission.
+But do not worry our package included permission for the tour.
+You just need to provide us necessary documents for the permission to apply.
 It will take about 10 working days.

 We have three season in Myanmar, October to February is Winter (cold) season with average temperatures 20-24 C, March to May is Summer (hot) season with average temperatures 30-35 C) and June to September is the Monsoon (rainy) season, with high rainfall and average temperatures 25-30 C.

-We offer this tour almost winter and summer season.
-The best season to do this tour is Winter season (Oct – Feb).
+We offer this tour all year round and but the best season to do this tour is Winter season (Oct – Feb).